Kudaes/rust_tips_and_tricks/README.md

 let size: *mut usize = std::mem::transmute(&dwsize);
 let ret = dinvoke::nt_allocate_virtual_memory(handle, base_address, zero_bits, size, MEM_COMMIT | MEM_RESERVE, PAGE_READWRITE);
 ```
 Here I'm just calling NtAllocateVirtualMemory to allocate a certain amount of memory.
-Well, this code will work 99% of the times, but the remaining 1% will fail leading to every sort of unexpected behavior.
+Well, this code will work 99% of the times, but the remaining 1% will fail "for no reason" leading to every sort of unexpected behavior.

 Don't ask me why this happens because I don't really know it, but this situation arises when you pass the output of the method `default()` as a reference directly into the method `transmute()`.
 So the best way to remove that 1% chance of unexpected failure is to rewrite the previous code like this:
 ```rust